 So, based on my personal experience, it doesn’t really matter if you have chosen a beginner-friendly language as your first language.
 You will still be able to learn C++ relatively easily if you need to.
 It’s only the first language that you learn that is hard.
 Any language you learn after this will be easy to learn.

 The real reason why people tell you to learn C++ first

 C and C++ are the main languages that many universities teach.
 And it’s been like this for decades.
-One reason for this is because university degree programs don’t tend to change as quick as things do during real-world industrial innovation.
+One reason for this is that university degree programs don’t tend to change as quickly as things do during real-world industrial innovation.
 And the other reason is that there is really no need to change it.

 C++ is still one of the most popular languages.
 And the argument that it’s an easy gateway to other languages still holds true.
 Knowing C++ certainly won’t give you any disadvantage compared to knowing any other language.

 So, when you hear someone insisting that C++ should be your first language to learn, they aren’t lying.
 But chances are that the only reason they say that is because they were taught this way.